Two Truths and a Lie: A Review of Munich – The Edge of War

-While my novels at this point predominantly deal with The Great War, or more commonly called now World War I, World War II was the prime subject that really spurred my interest in history (especially military history).
+While my novels at this point predominantly deal with The Great War, or, as it is now commonly called, World War I, World War II was the subject that really sparked my interest in history (especially military history).
 From playing Axis and Allies with my brothers and friends to watching the staple WWII movies of the past, like A Bridge Too Far and The Longest Day, I was constantly consuming content on this world-changing event.

 As such, I am always on the prowl for a good World War II movie, and Munich – The Edge of War (streaming on Netflix) caught my eye.
 It focuses on the Munich Conference of 1938, where France and Britain negotiated with Hitler and Nazi Germany to hand over the Sudetenland (the Munich Agreement) to avert another war in Europe.
 Here’s my take on the film.

-The movie is based on the historical fiction novel Munich released in 2017.
-The book and the movie adaptation center around three characters—two fictional and one that was a real person.
-Hugh Legat, portrayed by George MacKay (known for another war movie, 1917), is working as Neville Chamberlain’s (played by Jeremy Irons) private secretary in the British Foreign Office.
-His friend from Oxford, who he had a falling out with years previously, is Paul von Hartmann (played by Jannis Niewöhner) is working as a translator in the German Ministry of Foreign Affairs.
+The movie is based on the historical fiction novel Munich, released in 2017.
+The book and the movie adaptation center on three characters—two fictional and one real.
+Hugh Legat, portrayed by George MacKay (known for another war movie, 1917), serves as Neville Chamberlain’s (played by Jeremy Irons) private secretary at the British Foreign Office.
+His friend from Oxford, with whom he had a falling-out years previously, is Paul von Hartmann (played by Jannis Niewöhner), who works as a translator at the German Ministry of Foreign Affairs.
 Their paths will ultimately cross at the Munich Conference of 1938.

-I have not read the book, but considering the event is centered around an event that doesn’t involve combat, I was curious how they would make it entertaining.
+I have not read the book, but since the event doesn’t involve combat, I was curious how they would make it entertaining.
 It used the spy and espionage angle, the characters’ intricate relationships, and the authoritarian state of the Nazi machine to drive the drama.
 In this sense, it made for an enjoyable and entertaining movie.
-Especially considering if you know history, you know how it ends.
-But for me, I enjoy these types of stories because it’s not necessarily the end that matters but the journey.
+Especially considering that if you know history, you know how it ends.
+But for me, I enjoy these types of stories because it’s not necessarily the end that matters, but the journey.

-A vital component of the story's drama is the secret plans revealing that Hitler intends not to stop with the Sudetenland.
-These plans come into Hartmann's hands, who is desperately trying to put them in front of Chamberlain and the British delegation.
-In doing so, he hopes to reveal Hitler’s turn nature to prevent them from handing over the Sudetenland without a fight.
+A vital component of the story's drama is the secret plans that reveal Hitler's intent not to stop with the Sudetenland.
+These plans come into Hartmann's hands, who is desperately trying to present them to Chamberlain and the British delegation.
+In doing so, he hopes to reveal Hitler’s true nature to prevent them from handing over the Sudetenland without a fight.

-These “plans” actually did exist in what’s called the Hossbach Memorandum.
+These “plans” actually existed in the Hossbach Memorandum.
 The document was a summary of a meeting in Berlin the previous year.
 In this meeting, Adolf Hitler clearly outlined his expansionist vision for Germany, intending to wage war with his neighbors to conquer territory.
 Furthermore, he believed Germany should not rely on other countries for resources and thought war was the only way to achieve autarky.

 Bonus Partial Truth